Ernanm280/ticket-lifecycle/README.md

   - Assigned To

  **Set the ticket properties as follows**:
-  - Priority → Sev-B (or Sev-A depending on urgency)
+  - **Priority** → Sev-B (or Sev-A depending on urgency)
-  - Department → Support Department
+  - **Department** → Support Department

 **Why**:
 Although it is a single device, it belongs to a high-level executive, making it business-critical.

 <img width="948" height="284" alt="Screenshot 2026-03-01 172814" src="https://github.com/user-attachments/assets/e924a27b-1fb6-47f0-a0e9-9984c6cd0551" />

+**The Tickets SLA was updated to Sev-B after issuing a temporary replacement device.
+This outlined a reduced business impact since operations were restored and no active outage remained.**

 <img width="909" height="443" alt="Screenshot 2026-03-01 173132" src="https://github.com/user-attachments/assets/2dceaaa1-469b-4cd1-8b72-ab2711716c8c" />

+**The help desk responds to the issue, showing acknowledgment and communicating urgency, recognizing the importance of the users' access to financial reports.
+Assured the user that troubleshooting was actively in progress.**

 <img width="982" height="431" alt="Screenshot 2026-03-01 173459" src="https://github.com/user-attachments/assets/028292b1-a61d-421c-8338-e0a25562e2c5" />

+**Performed power troubleshooting and determined the device had a hardware failure.
+Issued a temporary replacement laptop to restore business operations while the original device was sent for further diagnostics and repair.**

 <img width="960" height="781" alt="Screenshot 2026-03-01 175356" src="https://github.com/user-attachments/assets/dc09ccbe-9407-4a50-b033-fe6dce9dcc2b" />

+**The ticket is prepared for closure after restoring user access and ensuring business continuity.**

 <img width="657" height="235" alt="Screenshot 2026-03-01 175625" src="https://github.com/user-attachments/assets/bcb9d58f-58de-4167-b7e1-7e82a5a86d87" />

 <h2>Purpose </h2>